alexkoppelman/t-watch-2020-project/README.md

 Added notifications for Music Player
 Added notifications for Calls
 Added notifications for Weather (using Weather Notification app from Fdroid) Added queue screen with Icon.
+Added weather screen with Icon.
+Added music screen with Icon.

 To Do:
+- Limit mssga body display in popup to 165 (more or less??) char.
 - Create message queue screen showing last X messages
-- Limit mssga body display in popup to 165 (more or less??) char.
 - Create weather screen with forecast
 - Create music player screen with pause/play buttons
 - Add small game